 Are scholarships available for transfer students?

-Loyola and Arrupe Scholarships are available to qualifying transfer students.
+Loyola and Arrupe Scholarships are available to qualifying transfer students in amounts ranging from $14,000 to $19,000.
 All accepted students are automatically evaluated for scholarships based on the complete Admissions application.
 Scholarship recipients will be notified in their acceptance letters.
 Eligibility criteria is as follows:

 If under 30 college credits completed:

-• SAT Math and Reading cumulative score of 1000 or better (Old SAT)
+- SAT Math and Reading cumulative score of 1000 or better (Old SAT) or 1080 or better (New SAT)

 If over 30 college credits completed: